agregory999/oci-policy-analysis/README.md

      - **User Analysis**: Select an identity domain, user, and compartment, then click "Analyze User" to view applicable policies.
      - **Advanced Analysis**: Placeholder for principal-based analysis.
    - **Export**: Use the "Export CSV" buttons to save filtered data.

+### Notes on Using GenAI

+In order to enable AI, you must have the policy statement required (show above) in a policy that applies to either the group or dynamic group (for Instance Principal).
+There are 3 steps to enable AI:

+1. There is a checkbox for "Enable AI Insights" on the start page - check this.
+2. Click the "Refresh Models" button to load GenAI models, and then select one (Grok 3 mini fast is recommended)
+3. Click to "Apply and Test GenAI" - this will take a few seconds and then load a sample answer, gener

 ### Running as an Executable
 To run the application without installing Python, you use the pre-built standalone executable (built using `PyInstaller --one-file`) :